michaelnisi/blake/README.md

       .pipe(cop(function (filename) { return filename + '\n' }))
       .pipe(process.stdout)

+### Generate and push to S3

-Since blake returns a Stream that emits the paths of the generated artifacts, we can pipe to [pushup](https://github.com/michaelnisi/pushup), and upload the files directly to S3:
+Since blake returns a Stream that emits the paths of the generated artifacts, we can pipe to [pushup](https://github.com/michaelnisi/pushup), and upload the files directly to S3.

     var resolve = require('path').resolve
       , cop = require('cop')